ifeng113/debug4j/README.en.md

   port: 7988
   key: k4ln
 ```

-For example code, refer to [debug4j-demo2](https://github.com/ifeng113/debug4j/tree/master/debug4j-demo2).
+Refer to the example code in [debug4j-demo2](https://github.com/ifeng113/debug4j/tree/master/debug4j-demo2).

 ---

-## Limitations and Notes
+## Limitations and Considerations

 1. **Class Signature Restrictions**:
-   - Code hot updates or bytecode hot updates cannot modify field names or method names (i.e., class signatures).
+   - Code hot updates or bytecode hot updates cannot modify class field names or method signatures (i.e., class signatures).
-   - JVM supports adding methods and variables but does not support removal.
+   - While the JVM supports adding methods and variables, it does not support deletion.
 Debug4j currently supports changes only within method bodies.

 2. **Agent Compatibility Issues**:
-   - Using agents (e.g., ByteBuddy) may modify bytecode, making source code hot updates and bytecode hot updates unavailable.
+   - Agents (e.g., ByteBuddy) may modify bytecode, causing source code hot update and bytecode hot update functions to become unavailable.
-   - In JDK 8 environments, source-level debugging features such as line-level code insertion may not be available due to source code decompilation limitations.
    - It is recommended to avoid using agents or adjust related configurations.

 3. **Bytecode Version Compatibility**:
-   - Ensure that the class file used for hot updates is compatible with the target JVM version.
+   - Ensure the compiled version of the class files used for hot updates is compatible with the target JVM.

-4. **Code Line Patch Notes**:
+4. **Code Line Patch Considerations**:
-   - When using third-party utility classes, use the full path to avoid compilation errors caused by class name conflicts.
+   - When using third-party utility classes, use fully qualified paths to avoid compilation failures due to class name conflicts.

    Example:
    ```json